Lead Generation Glossary: 100 Terms You Ought To Know

 It is the percentage of people who complete a desired action.
 For example, if 100 people arrive on a landing page and 10 people fill out the form, the landing page has a 10% conversion rate.

-CRO is a process of improving conversions on site or landing pages by conducting A/B tests or deploying optimizing techniques.
+Next up in the lead generation glossary is CRO – a process of improving conversions on website or landing pages by conducting A/B tests or deploying optimizing techniques.

 A conversion path a description of the steps taken by a user of a website towards a conversion.
 It starts from when the user arrives on the website and ends at conversion.